ibernal1815/ibernal1815/README.md

 My background is in IT infrastructure, but I found my passion on the defensive side of security.
 I spend time in my home lab simulating attacks and digging through Windows Event Logs, Sysmon telemetry, and memory dumps to understand how things actually work under the hood.

 Lately I've been focused on reconstructing attack timelines around techniques like persistence and privilege escalation using Elastic SIEM, Volatility, and Suricata.
 I also build Python tooling for log normalization, IOC extraction, and threat intel enrichment as a modular pipeline.
-Currently working as a Cloud Windows Systems Administrator at CSUN while building out my security research labs.

 Recently graduated with my B.S. in Computer Information Technology from CSUN and currently deciding on a master's program in information security.